• Add description, images, menus and links to your mega menu

 What Do Painted Lady Butterflies Eat?

 Painted Lady butterflies (Vanessa cardui) display a preference for nectar-rich flowers, which serve as their primary food source during adulthood.
-They are known to have a broad range of plant preferences, often drawn to species within the Asteraceae family, such as asters (Aster spp.).
+They are known to have a broad range of plant preferences, often drawn to species within the Asteraceae family, such as asters (Aster).
 Asters are characterized by their daisy-like appearance and come in various colors, providing abundant nectar for Painted Lady butterflies.
-Another favored choice among their diet are plants within the Lamiaceae family, including lavender (Lavandula spp.).
+Another favored choice among their diet are plants within the Lamiaceae family, including lavender (Lavandula).
 Lavender is recognized for its fragrant, purple-hued flowers that attract a myriad of pollinators, including Painted Lady butterflies.
 The nectar produced by lavender serves as a valuable energy source for these delicate insects as they flutter from flower to flower in search of sustenance.

 Investigate the Curious Lives of Painted Lady Butterflies